Veer Singh - Vana Malsi EstateWellness Expert

 All of these symptoms of physical, mental and emotional disequilibrium have become common-place everywhere in this modern age, it isn’t just restricted to the west.
 All of these can be mindfully and honestly worked upon at Vana.
 Above all, our sincerity, care and also expertise across various genres of traditional medicine and knowledge facilitate healing very well.
 However, we do not believe in trying to talk a person out of these obstacles!
 Our approach is different.
 Eventually, only an inner journey that seeks from deep and timeless wisdom can really make deep imprints or undo them.

-VS: This is the very least amount of time a person needs to settle in to Vana and understand it.
+This is the very least amount of time a person needs to settle into Vana and understand it.
 And also for us to understand you!
 For those that are returning to Vana, they need at least 7-10 days to get into the rhythm and extract some benefit.
-This is not driven from any other motivation, in fact it makes us less likable to some people, we could have Vana bursting at the seams if we allowed shorter stays.
+This is not driven from any other motivation, in fact, it makes us less likeable to some people, we could have Vana bursting at the seams if we allowed shorter stays.
 From January of next year, we are intending to move to a minimum 2 week retreat period, for anyone coming to Vana for the first time.
 This will further reinforce to people that we are a retreat.

-VS: Have a motivation and objective of coming here.
+Have a motivation and an objective of coming here.
 Share as much as you can.
 And then have faith and surrender.

-If you have no religious beliefs, would you still benefits from the spiritual elements of Vana?
+8. If you have no religious beliefs, would you still benefit from the spiritual elements of Vana?

-VS: Yes absolutely.
+Yes absolutely.
 The west often confuses religion, god, spirituality and personal practice.
 We see them as very different things.
 Yes, the greatest wisdom from our culture, later took the form of traditions and religions.
 Even today, one might have to approach some of the wisdom through the outer layers of tradition and religious practice.
-However that is neither the goal nor the motivation.
+However, that is neither the goal nor the motivation.
 One has to have an open mind to see that.
-The west tends to throw the baby out with the bathwater due to its skepticism and cynicism about religion and God, a lot of which has valid reason.
-However they miss out on the most amazing knowledge, philosophy and wisdom.
-And instead look for it in modern day philosophy, psychoanalysis and light-spirituality.
-I can say with complete conviction, that the wisdom that arose in India in the last 3000 years, most of it centuries ago, remains unrivaled by any modern school of thought or understanding of the mind.
+The west tends to throw the baby out with the bathwater due to its scepticism and cynicism about religion and God, a lot of which has a valid reason.
+However, they miss out on the most amazing knowledge, philosophy and wisdom.
+And instead look for it in modern-day philosophy, psychoanalysis and light-spirituality.
+I can say with complete conviction, that the wisdom that arose in India in the last 3000 years, most of it centuries ago, remains unrivalled by any modern school of thought or understanding of the mind.

 And yes, you would absolutely benefit from a retreat at Vana, whether you consider yourself spiritual or not.